 Britain’s poor view of politicians is more to do with their inability to answer a straight question than perceived corruption

 British politicians have an appallingly poor reputation with the British public, with many regarding them as slippery, corrupt, and concerned chiefly with their own financial well-being.
-But, as Professor Sarah Birch and Dr Nicholas Allen argue, Britons are actually less concerned than German or French citizens with outright bribery, and more irritated by politicians refusal to give straight answers to questions.
+But, as Sarah Birch and Nicholas Allen argue, Britons are actually less concerned than German or French citizens with outright bribery, and more irritated by politicians refusal to give straight answers to questions.

 It has become a commonplace of modern politics that most people in the UK take a dim view of their elected representatives.
 The 2009 MP expenses revelations and the subsequent drip-drip of variegated sleaze are but the latest in a long series of scandals that have sent regular ripples over Britain’s political landscape.
 At the same time, outright corruption in UK politics is relatively rare in comparison with what is found to take place in many other countries.
 An interesting and largely unanswered question is how the British people come to hold such negative views of their elected leaders, given that by international standards, British politicians are relatively clean.